Ayurvedic Dry Brushing

 – clear congestion and stagnation

 Not sure your dosha?
-Ask during your next massage or take the dosha quiz on my website.
+Ask during your next session or check my website quiz.

 When to Lean Into Dry Brushing

-• Late Winter + Spring: Best time—your body naturally carries more heaviness
+Late Winter + Spring: Perfect for clearing heaviness

 What Dry Brushing Feels Like